justeattakeaway/pie/apps/pie-docs/src/components/button/code/code.md

 This component does not use any custom event handlers.
 In order to add event listening to this component, you can treat it like a native HTML element in your application.

-For example, to add a click handler in various templates:

 ## Forms Usage

 The `pie-button` web component is designed to integrate with standard HTML forms just like a native HTML button.
 When positioned inside a form, the component will automatically associate itself, enabling it to directly interact with the form context.